Current Vacancies

-Reporting to: Policy and Public Affairs Manager
+Reporting to: Community Engagement and Volunteer Manager

-Working hours: Full time / 37.5 hrs a week
+Working hours: Full time / 37.5 hrs a week (we will consider a 4-day week and/or flexible working for the right candidate)

 Contract: Permanent